 Next, you can make another 50 USD by booking a trip through Airbnb as a business trip.
 For that you’ll have to sign up with a business e-mail.
 Pretty much a no brainer if you run your own business and have to travel for work.

 Last, you want to get the USD 75 for hosting someone.
-Not everyone lives in a location where there is a massive demand for this, but you’d be surprised: Maybe it won’t see a lot of demand, but even just seeing a few nights booked will earn a lot of people that reward already.
+Not everyone lives in a location where there is a massive demand for this, but you’d be surprised: Maybe it won’t see a lot of demand, but even just seeing a few nights booked will earn a loAt this point some people don’t bother – and depending on your location it might not make much sense.
 Not every country sees the same influx of tourists as Thailand does.
 However, don’t forget that some people even look for long-term options because they are doing an internship somewhere, so even non-touristic places can sell on Airbnb.

 Hosting however is its own bag of worms, so if you want to delve into that further beyond just getting your initial bonus, there’s no shortage of online communities of hosts that can share advice on descriptions, photos, selecting guests and other hosting headaches.